Netherlands Car Brands

 Vandenbrink Logo

 Vandenbrink specializes in car design and has been working on it since 2006.
 His first project was an interpretation of a Ferrari.
-A huge role in the creative process was played by Mihil van den Brink, one of the co-founders of the company, who gave it his name.
-However, in 2010, he left the business, deciding to become a “free artist”.
+Mihil van den Brink, one of the company’s co-founders, who gave it his name, played a huge role in the creative process.
+However, in 2010, he left the business and became a “free artist.”
 The company continued to provide bodybuilding and custom design services under the leadership of co-founder Robert Koemans.

 VDL Nedcar